ukm5/BardvjaRecommendationSystem/README.md

 ## Feedback and Questions

-Please feel free to provide feedbacks, suggestions, comments or questions to Udayshankar Menon at ukm5@cornell.edu
+Please feel free to provide feedbacks, suggestions, comments or questions to Udayshankar Menon at ukm5@cornell.edu or at www.linkedin.com/in/udayshankarmenon